|Oncogenesis and Molecular Virology - INSERM U579|

 Wnt/ß-catenin signaling in liver cancer

-The Wnt/ß-catenin pathway plays a crucial role in development and it is aberrantly reactivated in human liver cancer by somatic mutations of ß-catenin.
+The Wnt/ß-catenin pathway is a key player during development and it is aberrantly reactivated in human liver cancer by somatic mutations of ß-catenin.
 Our major goal is to identify cellular partners and target genes of ß-catenin that operate in liver oncogenesis.
 We have recently found that the FHL2 coactivator interacts with ß-catenin and is critically involved in the activation of Wnt-responsive genes such as cyclin D1.
 Studies in mouse embryo fibroblasts demonstrate that the LIM-only protein FHL2 plays a pivotal role in cell cycle, cell immortalization and transformation.
-Our recent data in murine models outline FHL2 implication in liver regeneration and fibrosis and in Wnt-related tumorigenesis.
+Our recent data in murine models outline FHL2 implication in liver regeneration and fibrosis and in Wnt-related intestinal tumorigenesis.

 Finally, using genome-wide approaches, we have identified a panel of Wnt target genes in human and murine liver tumors.
-In hepatoblastoma, a pediatric tumor linked to mutational activation of ß-catenin, we have demonstrated that hepatic differentiation stage and clinical behavior are intimately linked, and identified an expression signature that can recognize liver developmental stage and predict disease outcome.
-Current work aims at defining the potential of microRNAs as biomarkers in liver cancer.
+In hepatoblastoma, a pediatric tumor derived from hepatic progenitors, we have demonstrated that hepatic differentiation stage and clinical behavior are closely associated, and identified a molecular signature linked to Myc activation that can predict disease outcome.
+Current work aims at defining the oncogenic potential of Myc-driven microRNAs and their use as biomarkers in liver cancer.
 Our main goal lies in basic research but our results have applications for cancer diagnosis, prognosis and therapy.

-Keywords: hepatitis B virus, HBx, hepatocellular carcinoma, hepatoblastoma, beta-catenin, FHL2
+Keywords: hepatitis B virus, HBx, hepatocellular carcinoma, hepatoblastoma, ▀-catenin, FHL2

 Cougot, D., Y. Wu, S. Cairo, J. Caramel, C. A. Renard, L. Levy, M. A. Buendia, and C. Neuveut.
 (2007).
 The hepatitis B virus X protein functionally interacts with CBP/p300 in the regulation of CREB-mediated transcription.
 J Biol Chem, 282:4277-4287.
 PMID: 17158882